nishshanka-lakshan/jmol_movie/README.md

 # 🧪 Molden MO Movie Script

 A simple **Jmol** automation script for generating **molecular orbital (MO) animation frames** from `.molden` files.
-This tool is ideal for visualizing orbital evolution.
+This tool is ideal for visualizing orbital evolution, such as the real-time evolution of electron dynamics.

 ## 🎬 Overview